dandcx/RLua/Capital/README.md

 A roblox model to help utilize currency OOP in games.

-# Documentation

-Make sure you have DataStore's enabled so it can save data over servers.
+**Note:** Make sure you have DataStore's enabled so it can save data over servers.

 | Property | Type | Description |
 |-|-|-|